nickboffa/metazoan-root/project_outline.md

 ### Laumer 2018
 https://elifesciences.org/articles/36278#s3

-A bigger dataset; contains a partitioning scheme (unlike Laumer 2019)
+This is a much bigger dataset than the Nosenko ones, and so should mean there is greater chance of picking up on the phylogenetic signal in the data.

-If we really want to go whole hog we
+Unlike Laumer 2019, it also contains a partitioning scheme.
+Also, though Simion (2017) is the largest dataset, it is probably not computationally tractable - Laumer 2018 will hopefully be as large a dataset as ew can get whilst still being tractable.
-## 5. A brief description of the dataset(s)
+## 3. A brief description of the dataset(s)

 ### Nosenko *et. al* 2013